wbjin/Portfolio/src/content/post/nvimconfig.md

 ## Why Neovim
 Some of you may wonder why I use neovim as my IDE instead of more modern tools like VSCode.
-I'm a big fan of VSCode and I think it's a great IDE but neovim provides customizability fall greater than any IDE out there.
-With neovim, I rarely have to take my hands off of the keyboard and I can write code much faster than I was every able to.
-I started out by using vim bindings on VSCode and eventually made the jump to neovim once I go comfortable.
+I'm a big fan of VSCode and I think it's a great IDE but neovim provides customizability far greater than any IDE out there.
+With neovim, I rarely have to take my hands off of the keyboard and I code much faster than I was ever able to.
+I started out by using vim bindings on VSCode and eventually made the jump to neovim once I got comfortable.
 I encourage others to do the same if they're curious about how to improve their workflow.

 ## My Config